hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

 - README
   - Have a survey in our group for which ideas people think are awesome and ask them if they want to work on the idea if they like it.
-  - Perhaps Zach and I will pick a technical project to work on for funzies.
+  - Perhaps Zach and I will pick a technical project to work on for fun.
   - Strategy
     - Start off by doing every task yourself until
       - You have it down